Amag's female libido injectable therapy to sell at $899

-Aug 6 (Reuters) - Amag Pharmaceuticals Inc’s treatment to boost sexual desire in premenopausal women will be offered at $899 and is the only injectable drug on the market for the condition.
+(Reuters) - Amag Pharmaceuticals Inc’s treatment to boost sexual desire in premenopausal women will be offered at $899 and is the only injectable drug on the market for hypoactive sexual desire disorder (HSDD).

 The therapy, Vyleesi, was approved in June and will be available in September through the company’s specialty pharmacy distribution network that would deliver the treatment to patients’ homes.